Search HDSB

 Budget Input

-The Halton District School Board is preparing to develop the 2026-2027 school year budget and seek public feedback to guide decision-making.
-To ensure the community is well-informed about how the HDSB is funded, how resources are allocated and how you can provide feedback, we’re hosting a virtual Public Information Session on Monday, Jan.
+To ensure the community is well-informed about how the HDSB is funded, how resources are allocated and how you can provide feedback, the HDSB hosted a virtual Public Information Session on Monday, Jan.
 19, 2026 at 7 p.m.
-This session will answer your questions and provide key details before the public consultation begins
+This session provided answers to submitted questions and key details about the budget development process.
+A recording of the session is available.

-2026-2027 School Year Budget Development - Public Information Session
+2026-2027 School Year Budget Development Process

 Over the past few years, the education sector has been presented with unprecedented challenges and funding pressures.
 It is also expected that elementary and secondary student enrolment will continue to decline over next two years due to aging neighbourhoods and slower growth in new development areas in Halton.
 With student enrolment as the main driver of funding for the school board, fewer students means less funding.